Alfresco/SearchServices/packaging/src/docker/6.x/enterprise/README.md

 * **solr6** includes a `Dockerfile` to set *https* communications and to provide a volume for the keystore.
 The keystore folder includes default certificates for SOLR server copied from source code (`alfresco-search`)

+* **zeppelin** includes a `Dockerfile` to provide a volume for the keystore.
+The keystore folder includes default certificates for SOLR server copied from source code (`alfresco-search`)

 ```
 ├── alfresco
 │   ├── Dockerfile